ratajczykd/hci/12_VR/VR.md

+# Charakterystyka HCI w VR
+Unikalne cechy interakcji w VR:
+* Trójwymiarowość interfejsu
+* Immersja i presence
+* Bezpośrednie i pośrednie interakcje
+* Multisensoryczność

 # *Presence* i immersja

-* Presense - state of the subjective sense of being physically in a computer mediated environment (the illusion of reality) (Schubert et al., 2001; Sanchez-Vives & Slater,2005)
+* Presense - state of the subjective sense of being physically in a computer mediated environment (the illusion of reality) (Schubert et al., 2001; Sanchez-Vives & Slater, 2005)
 * Immersja - experience of being engaged with a environment.
-It is connected to notions like cognitive absorption and flow, and concerns the state of the user playing a game or performing a task (Jennett et all., 2008)
+It is connected to notions like cognitive absorption and flow, and concerns the state of the user playing a game or performing a task (Jennett et al., 2008)

 # Typy interakcji w VR